 Please make sure you have read the detailed version of our Terms and Conditions.

-We are currently in the process of getting this training accredited with Yoga Alliance.
+We are currently in the process of getting this advanced Yoga teacher training accredited with Yoga Australia.

 A YACEP® or a qualified provider who meets the following criteria: